-OUR CHRONOLOGY FROM 1946 TO 2017
+OUR CHRONOLOGY FROM 1946 TO PRESENT

-- The Connecticut Engineering Institute opens in Hartford as a pilot project that would become Hartford State Technical College. - 1948 The Engineering Institute holds its first commencement - 1950 The school's name is changed to Hartford State Technical Institute - 1960 Hartford State Technical Institute opens a new campus at 401 Flatbush Avenue - 1967 Greater Hartford Community College is founded and enrolls 339 students at classroom facilities in the city's historic South Meadows.
-Arthur C. Banks, Jr. becomes its first president. - The State Technical Institute becomes Hartford State Technical 1967 College with Thomas V. Raimondi as its first president. - 1974 Greater Hartford Community College re-locates to the former Phoenix Insurance Company building at 61 Woodland Street in the city's Asylum Hill neighborhood. - Greater Hartford Community College merges with Hartford State 1992 Technical College in a state-mandated consolidation.
-The new institution is re-named Capital Community-Technical College - 2000 Capital Community-Technical College becomes Capital Community - 2002 The College moves to a consolidated campus at 950 Main Street. - 2007 The College observes the 40th anniversary of its founding as a public, two-year institution of higher learning. - 2009 Enrollment hits all-time high in spring semester with admission of 4,074 full- and part-time credit students. - 2010 The College was designated a "Leader College" for its accomplishments on Key Student Achievement Indicators by Achieving the Dream: Community Colleges Count. - Capital confers more than 500 associate degrees and certificates for the third consecutive year.
-The number of graduates reflects a decade of program and enrollment growth in downtown Hartford. - Through the Hartford Heritage Program all Capital students enjoy free admission to cultural and arts institutions including Connecticut's Old State House, Harriet Beecher Stowe Center, Hartford Stage, Mark Twain House & Museum, Theaterworks and the Wadsworth Atheneum. - The College confers its first degree in Biotechnology and adds new degree and certificate programs in Cybersecurity. - 2016 College marks the 40th anniversary of its first graduating class of nurses from its nationally accredited associate degree in nursing program. - 2017 Capital holds its 70th Commencement in recognition of the first graduates of the Connecticut Engineering Institute in 1947 - a forerunner of Hartford State Technical College.
+- 1946 The Connecticut Engineering Institute opens in Hartford as a pilot project that would become Hartford State Technical College. - 1948 The Engineering Institute holds its first commencement - 1950 The school's name is changed to Hartford State Technical Institute - Hartford State Technical Institute opens a new campus at 401 1960 Flatbush Avenue - 1967 Greater Hartford Community College is founded and enrolls 339 students at classroom facilities in the city's historic South Meadows.
+Arthur C. Banks, Jr. becomes its first president. - 1967 The State Technical Institute becomes Hartford State Technical College with Thomas V. Raimondi as its first president. - Greater Hartford Community College re-locates to the former 1974 Phoenix Insurance Company building at 61 Woodland Street in the city's Asylum Hill neighborhood. - Greater Hartford Community College merges with Hartford State Technical College in a state-mandated consolidation.
+The new institution is re-named Capital Community-Technical College - 2000 Capital Community-Technical College becomes Capital Community College. - The College moves to a consolidated campus at 950 Main Street.
+2002 - 2010 The College was designated a "Leader College" for its accomplishments on Key Student Achievement Indicators by Achieving the Dream: Community Colleges Count. - Capital confers more than 500 associate degrees and certificates for the third consecutive year.
+The number of graduates reflects a decade of program and enrollment growth in downtown Hartford. - Through the Hartford Heritage Project students enjoy free admission to cultural and arts institutions in the city and faculty incorporate place-based learning across the curriculum. - The College confers its first degree in Biotechnology and adds new degree and certificate programs in Cybersecurity. - College marks the 40th anniversary of its first graduating class of 2016 nurses from its nationally accredited associate degree in nursing program. - Capital holds its 70th Commencement in recognition of the first 2017 graduates of the Connecticut Engineering Institute in 1947 - a forerunner of Hartford State Technical College. - The College observes the 50th anniversary of its founding and is ranked in the top 10 of two-year colleges in the nation for adult learners by Washington Monthly. - G. Duncan Harris, Ed.D is appointed Campus Chief Executive Officer succeeding President Wilfredo Nieves, Ed.D.